lregnier/faunadb-warehouse-example/README.md

 #### Submit Order

 In order to submit an Order create below `User-Defined Function`.
-It validates stock quantity for the requested products, updates it accordingly and creates a new Order.
+When called, it will validate the products stock quantity, update it accordingly, check their backorder limit and create a new Order with all of the information.

 ```
 CreateFunction(